01 of 09

 09 of 09

-This foyer features Baton Rouge red brick paves, set into hand scraped Cyprus hardwood borders.
-The wooden planks are set in a basket weave pattern that shows off the natural characteristics of the Cyprus.
-This is complimented by the pinwheel pattern that the brick materials are set into.
+This foyer features red brick pavers set into a framework of hand-scraped cypress planks.
+The planks are installed to create the illusion of a basketweave pattern that shows off the natural characteristics of the wood, and this is complemented by the bricks' pinwheel patten.
 The result is a floor that looks like a dozen frames of multi-colored brick art.